malk/the-kebab-kata/README.md

 ### Iteration 1: “Kebabs & vegeterianism” (10 minutes)
 #### Tell the devs:
 * you are the owner of a kebab shop
-* you need kebab object that you can created with any ingredient you want (salad, tomatoes, onions, meat, etc)
+* you need kebab object that you can create with any ingredient you want (salad, tomatoes, onions, meat, etc)
 * you already have an user interface you only want the object
 * it should have one method `isVegeterian`
  * Takes no argument, returns a boolean